thiagoolsilva/parq-analyser/README.md

 ## Download and usage

 First of all you need to download a stable releases of the standalone parq-analyser binaries [here](https://github.com/thiagoolsilva/parq-analyser/releases).
-Finally you can choose two options to run the program.
+After that you have two options to install:

-### Install the program using whl file:
+### 1. Install the program using whl file:

 To install it you must use the following command.